This guide is designed to help whether you’re interested in or new to bird feeding, or if you are already feeding birds.

-Bird feeding in summer requires more planning and responsibility in bear country – bears are generally active from mid-March thru mid-November.
+Bird feeding in Summer requires more planning and responsibility in bear country – bears are generally active from mid-March thru mid-November.
 It’s important to make sure a bear doesn’t get a reward if it discovers your bird feeder.
+Follow these guidelines:

 - Hang feeders 10′ high, and at least 4′ from any supporting post or tree.
 Or put them behind electric fencing that is at least 6′ high.